mlcadle/Install-Recipes/Docker-Jupyter-DS.md

 ```

 # Option 2 Install via Anaconda
-- attempt based on instructions from Uni of Washington's ML course,  this approach errors on graphlab install is not dockerised and contains old versions
+- attempt based on instructions from Uni of Washington's ML course,  this approach errors on graphlab install, is not dockerised and contains runs on pretty old versions of python/etc.
 ### 2.1 Download Anaconda
 ```
 wget https://repo.continuum.io/archive/Anaconda2-4.0.0-Linux-x86_64.sh